chilts/chilts.github.com/blog/_posts/2012-05-07-using-async-queue-as-a-state-machine.md

 The second thing it will do in the future is to upload any files you have on disk which you don't already have in S3.

+One thing it doesn't do is delete data, either in your bucket or on disk.
+That's a no-no and that's for you to do yourself.

 And there is one final thing which it explicitely does not do.
-If a file exists on disk AND in S3 and they are not the same (different length, different MD5) the program tells you about it and DOES NOTHING AT ALL to fix it.
+If a file exists on disk AND in S3 and they are not the same (ie. different length or different MD5) the program tells you about it and DOES NOTHING AT ALL to fix it.
 That's your job! ;)

 ## How does it do it ##